ABOUT THE ARTIST

 Hay was a subject of the documentary She is Juiced by British director Lois Norman.
 It was screened at Tate Modern in 2017 as part of the ground-breaking Queer Britain exhibition and the London Pride launch 2017.

-In 2017 Hay began the ongoing project titled Persisters, large-scale portrait paintings representing contemporary, trailblazing women in their pursuit of justice.
-In 2019, a solo exhibition of the Persisters series was shown at The Provincetown Commons.
-Her portraits of Senator Elizabeth Warren and Vice President Kamala Harris were exhibited in the Provincetown Art Association and Museum in 2020 and 2021 respectively.
-In February 2022 Hay was selected as the Arts Foundation of Cape Cod’s inaugural Artist of the Year.
+In reaction to the outcome of the 2016 United States presidential election Hay began an ongoing project titled PERSISTERS consisting of large-scale portrait paintings that depict contemporary, trailblazing women in pursuit of civil rights and justice.
+In 2019, a solo exhibition of the PERSISTERS series was shown at The Provincetown Commons and her portraits of Senator Elizabeth Warren and Vice President Kamala Harris were exhibited in the Provincetown Art Association and Museum in 2020 and 2021 respectively.
+On the merit of this series, in February 2022 Hay was selected to receive the Arts Foundation of Cape Cod’s inaugural Artist of the Year award.

 Photo: Ron Amato